Tearsheet

 AI Analysis | Feedback

-Karamjit S. Sandhar, known as Kam, has served as Executive Vice-President and Chief Financial Officer of Cenovus Energy since 2023.
-In this role, he is responsible for the company's financial, risk, and investor relations activities.
-Sandhar brings nearly 20 years of experience in the oil and gas industry, with expertise in strategy, business development, finance, and investor relations, and has overseen more than $20 billion in asset transactions.
-He joined Cenovus in 2013 and has progressed through senior leadership roles in investor relations and acquisitions and divestitures.
-His prior positions at Cenovus include Executive Vice-President for Strategy & Corporate Development and Senior Vice-President, Conventional.
-Before joining Cenovus, Sandhar spent nine years as a Principal and oil and gas analyst at Peters & Co.
-Limited, and began his career at Deloitte, specializing in oil and gas audit and taxation.
+Kam Sandhar oversees Cenovus Energy's financial, risk, and investor relations activities.
+With nearly 20 years of experience in the oil and gas industry, he possesses extensive expertise in strategy, business development, finance, and investor relations, having led over $20 billion in asset transactions.
+Sandhar joined Cenovus in 2013, progressing through senior leadership roles in investor relations and acquisitions and divestitures.
+His previous roles at Cenovus include Executive Vice-President, Strategy & Corporate Development, and Senior Vice-President, Conventional.
+Before joining Cenovus, he spent nine years as a Principal and oil and gas analyst at Peters & Co.
+Limited.
+He began his career at Deloitte, focusing on oil and gas audit and taxation.
+Sandhar also serves on the Board of Headwater Exploration.

-Jeff Lawson holds the position of Executive Vice-President, Corporate Development & Chief Sustainability Officer at Cenovus Energy.
-Appointed in 2023, he is responsible for contributing to the company's long-term strategic initiatives, including acquisitions and divestitures, and for ensuring that environmental, social, and governance (ESG) considerations are integrated into Cenovus's business plans.
+Jeff Lawson is tasked with contributing to Cenovus Energy's long-term strategy through acquisitions and divestitures, while also ensuring that environmental, social, and governance considerations are integrated into the company's business plans.

 AI Analysis | Feedback